-In this publication 0.36 mol Al and 0.60 mol Ta substituted LLZO was synthesized, as well as pure tetragonal un-substituted LLZO for comparison.
+For this work, 0.36 mol Al and 0.60 mol Ta substituted LLZO was synthesized, as well as pure tetragonal un-substituted LLZO for comparison.
 The LLZO structure and phase purity was investigated using x-ray diffraction (PXRD) and neutron diffraction (ND).
-In addition, neutron scattering is used as complementary method to investigate the Li dynamics in the material.
-The Li self-diffusion constant was determined for all three materials using quasi-elastic neutron scattering (QENS) at the BASIS beam line at Oak Ridge National Laboratory (ORNL).
-As QENS is much more sensitive to hydrogen than Li, proton exchange during manufacturing and handling of the material in air is a severe issue.
-Therefore, proton free LLZO was prepared with a specially developed synthesis and handling route in Argon and validated by inelastic neutron scattering (INS), one of the most proton sensitive techniques.
+In addition, neutron scattering is used as complementary method to investigate the Li diffusion in the material.
+The Li self-diffusion constant was determined for all three materials using quasi-elastic neutron scattering (QENS) at the BASIS beam line at ORNL.
+As QENS is much more sensitive to H than to Li, proton exchange during manufacturing and handling of the material in air can be detrimental in observing Li mobility.
+Therefore, proton free LLZO was prepared with a specially developed synthesis and handling route in Argon and confirmed by inelastic neutron scattering (INS), one of the most proton sensitive techniques, on the VISION spectrometer at ORNL.
 To correlate the self-diffusion to the ionic conductivity of the material, the activation energies obtained from QENS are compared to the activation energy for total Li-Ion conductivity measured via high-temperature impedance spectroscopy between 300-600 K.

 2. Experimental